Accredited Investor Opportunities

 • Higher risk investments

-• Many lack SEC regulation, requires greater due diligence
+• Many lack SEC regulation and require greater due diligence

 • Minimum investments tend to be more expensive